Searching for New Physics in Rare $K$ and $B$ Decays without $|V_{cb}|$ and $|V_{ub}|$ Uncertainties

 The main goal of the present paper is the generalization of the strategy in \cite{Buras:2003td,Bobeth:2021cxm} to the theoretically cleanest rare Kaon and $B$-meson decays including also the parameter $\varepsilon_K$ which through the progress made in \cite{Brod:2019rzc} has been promoted within the SM to the class of precision observables.
 Also the mass differences $\Delta M_{s,d}$ will play a role in these strategies.
 In doing this we benefited from previous analyses, like the ones in \cite{Buchalla:1994tr,Buras:1994rj,Buchalla:1996fp,Buras:2002yj,Buras:2015qea,Blanke:2016bhf,Blanke:2018cya}.
 However, our paper should not be considered as an update of these strategies which would be useful in itself.
 In particular, in contrast to \cite{Blanke:2016bhf,Blanke:2018cya}, where the detailed dependence of various observables on $\vcb$ has been investigated, our goal here is to eliminate this dependence by taking suitable ratios of various observables and in the spirit of \cite{Buras:2003td,Bobeth:2021cxm} to develop strategies for {finding footprints} of NP in several observables independently of the value of $\vcb$.

 {Once the $\vcb$ dependence is eliminated, the $\vcb$-independent correlations between various observables depend on only three remaining parameters in (\ref{4CKM}).
-But the dependence on $\vus$ is negligible, the angle $\beta$ is already known from $S_{\psi K_S}$ asymmetry with respectable precision and there is a significant progress by the LHCb collaboration on the determination of $\gamma$ from tree-level strategies{\footnote{See https://cds.cern.ch/record/2777929.}}: \be \boxed{\beta=(22.2\pm 0.7)^\circ, \qquad \gamma = (65.4^{+3.8}_{-4.2})^\circ \,.} \ee Moreover, in the coming years the determination of $\gamma$ by the LHCb and Belle II should be significantly improved so that precision tests of the SM using our strategies will be possible.}
+But the dependence on $\vus$ is negligible, the angle $\beta$ is already known from $S_{\psi K_S}$ asymmetry with respectable precision and there is a significant progress by the LHCb collaboration on the determination of $\gamma$ from tree-level strategies \cite{LHCb:2021dcr}: \be \boxed{\beta=(22.2\pm 0.7)^\circ, \qquad \gamma = (65.4^{+3.8}_{-4.2})^\circ \,.} \ee Moreover, in the coming years the determination of $\gamma$ by the LHCb and Belle II should be significantly improved so that precision tests of the SM using our strategies will be possible.}